adamsburge/geographica/README.md

 ![Hover 1 Screenshot](assets/images/hover-1.png) ![Hover 2 Screenshot](assets/images/hover-2.png)
 ![Hover 3 Screenshot](assets/images/hover-3.png)

-All the buttons throughout the site use a hover effect which places a shadow underneath the button.
+All the buttons throughout the site use a hover effect, which places a shadow underneath the button.

 ## Game Page
 There are many different features on display on the game page.
 As the user progresses through the game, different content and buttons appear and disappear, a progress bar loads, and a total score is kept.

 ### Game Start
 ![Game Start Page](assets/images/game-start.png)
-At the start of the game, the page loads the first question.
+The quiz starts when the game page loads.
 The user is provided with 4 multiple-choice answer options.
-This question view provides the user with a hint button which opens a modal box containing a hint, a score label which adds 200 points for every correct answer, and a progress bar at the bottom of the page.
+This question view provides the user with a hint button which opens a modal box containing a hint.
+A score label keeps track of the points (200 points for every correct answer).
+There is a progress bar at the bottom of the page.

 ### Hint Button
 ![Hint Modal View](assets/images/hint.png)

 The game also features a hint button which displays the hint in a modal box.
-The hint is made up of a custom Google-maps-like interface (created using [Mapbox](https://www.mapbox.com)) alongside a short guiding phrase to point the user in the right direction to find the answer.
+The hint is a custom Google-maps-like interface (created using [Mapbox](https://www.mapbox.com)) alongside a short guiding phrase to point the user in the right direction to find the answer.

 ### Solution Display
 ![Game Solution Display](assets/images/solution.png)